Wondering how to meal plan on a budget? My 10 tips for frugal meal planning help you craft a healthy meal plan without breaking the bank.

 While it can be tempting to start your meal planning by scrolling Pinterest for whatever recipes look the best, start instead by taking inventory of what you already have.

-Shop your own pantry, fridge and freezer, writing down any ingredients you need to use up.
+One of the best ways to become a successful frugal meal planner is to shop your own pantry, fridge and freezer, writing down any ingredients you need to use up.
 Incorporate that half bag of quinoa or frozen spinach into the week's meal plan to save money and avoid food waste.
+You'll likely be surprised at how far using what you already have goes toward a frugal meal plan.

 2. Batch and Freeze

-Batch cooking and freezing leftovers saves money in a couple of ways:
+Batch cooking and freezing leftovers save money in a couple of ways:

 1. It allows you to take advantage of sales.
 Buy one get one free on lasagna noodles?
 No problem!
 Make a double batch and stick one lasagna in the freezer.

-2. Batch cooking reduces unused items.
+2. Batch cooking reduces unused items, which is essential for a frugal meal plan.
 Instead of using half a bag of beans and sticking the other half in the pantry, cook the whole bag and freeze half.

 3. The other huge advantage is that having a stocked freezer removes the need for last-minute takeout.
 A few extra nights of unplanned takeout or purchased lunches can easily kill your monthly food budget.
 Batching and freezing means you always have something healthy, easy and budget-friendly at the ready in your own freezer!